 He has also provided longstanding personal support to many projects, mainly in the areas of education, arts and culture, and medicine.
 Among these activities, he provided the founding grant to establish the Dracopoulos iDeas Lab at CSIS and supported the creation of the Dracopoulos-Bloomberg Bioethics iDeas Lab at JHU’s Berman Institute of Bioethics, where he also endowed the directorship.
 Through his personal grantmaking, he continues to support the important work of a variety of nonprofit organizations.

 He has been honored to receive a number of recognitions for his work.
+In 2021 he was invested as Archon Grand Orator (Megas Rhetor) by archbishop of Constantinople and Ecumenical Patriarch Bartholomew I and made an Honorary Battalion Chief by the Fire Department of the City of New York (FDNY), the organization’s highest civilian honor.
 In 2018, H.E. the President of the Hellenic Republic awarded Andreas the rank of the Grand Cross of the Order of Honor.
 In 2016, the Republic of France awarded Andreas the rank of the Officer of the Legion of Honor.
 In 2012, the Hellenic Republic awarded him the rank of the Grand Commander of the Order of the Phoenix.

 Andreas was born and raised in Athens, Greece, and graduated from Athens College.
 He received a Bachelor of Science degree in Economics from the Wharton School of Business at the University of Pennsylvania.
 In June 2021, Andreas received an honorary degree, Doctor of Laws, from Simon Fraser University in Vancouver, Canada.
 He lives in New York City.